thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 2.3.5 =
+* **Bug Fix:** There was an issue with how custom CSS was being processed that is resolved in this version.

 = 2.3.4 =
 * **Bug Fix:** A bug was introduced that broke the `ids` parameter.
 This is resolved now.